Course Reserve Service: Information for Professors

 When are the submission deadlines?

-Due to the number of requests submitted before the beginning of each semester, our policy is to process the first 3-4 weeks of readings initially, and then add the remaining readings in advance of the reading date.
+Due to the volume of requests received at the start of each term, our policy is to process (as priority) the material required for the first 3-4 weeks of the course, and then add the remaining material required before the reading date for this material.

 How long does material stay on reserve?